The 8 Best Tools For Learning Spanish For Free | 2023 (with Product Images)

 But whilst learning Spanish can be expensive, not all resources require breaking the bank.
-Plenty of apps are useable completely free of charge, and that’s where we come in.
+Plenty of the best apps are completely free, and that's where we come in.

-One of the 8 best tools for learning Spanish for free is Duolingo.
-If you haven’t heard of Duolingo – where have you been?
-That little green owl is everywhere and must be teaching at least one of your friends a new language!
+One of the 8 best apps for learning Spanish for free is Duolingo.
+If you haven’t heard of Duolingo - where have you been?

 There are 40 million users learning Spanish with Duolingo and you could be next!

 - Duolingo is competitive, using a leaderboard and points system that keeps you driven and motivated

 - The app counts how many days in a row you use the app, which is also motivational

 - It covers world Spanish so you can learn vocabulary for any Spanish-speaking country you visit

 - Duolingo Plus costs $12.99 a month or $79.99 for a year